joshuadebellis/inxite/README.md

 A solution for an interview puzzle from Inxite, written with python 2.7.
 The main script is inxiteinterview.py which requires the module scanner.py.
 These files as well as a text of lyrics should all be in the same directory.

 To sum the number words in a text of lyrics, call the .wordsum() method.
-To display the result, call .displayresult().

 The Puzzle:
 =======